mini-bomba/StreamChatMod/.github/ISSUE_TEMPLATE/incompatibility-report.md

  - Forge version:
  - Mod version:
  - Other installed mods:

-note: if you are using additional mods, please make sure this bug can still be replicated without them. if this bug can only be replicated with additional mods, please use the "Incompatibility report" template instead.

 **Additional context**
 Add any other context about the problem here.